CSystem/chaos.github.io/_includes/about/en.md

-> No pains no gains.
+> No pains , no gains.

+Email : wangperfe@gmail.com